AgroMo-GINOP23215/AgroShine/README.md

 - [ ] Examining RShiny and make a simple web application (task 4)
 - [ ] Making a demo application for the meeting (2018-01-31) (task 5)

+### February
+- [ ] Design an interface between RBBGCMuso and the graphical environment.